caseycas/CacheModelPackage/README.md

 on SRILM language models, this allows for the swapping out to the model of your choice.

-I have currently tested this package on Ubuntu.
-Further tests with OSX and maybe windows incoming.
+I have currently tested this package on Ubuntu and MacOSX.
+Further tests with OSX and maybe windows will be provided in the future.

 # Installing Language Models

 This package is set up to be able to swap out different language models and train and test with them.
 The cache model is then built on top of them.
-While the projects themselves include additional instructions for installation, I'm including the commands I need to use to get them working on Ubuntu 15.10
+For convenience, I've provided binaries for SRILM and MITLM that have worked for me on linux (Ubuntu 15.10) and Mac OS X (10.11), under evaluation/srilm or evaluation/mitlm.
+If these binaries do not work for you, I've included some

 #Mitlm
+On Linux:
     git clone https://github.com/mitlm/mitlm.git ~/mitlm
     sudo apt-get install gfortran autoconf automake libtool autoconf_archive cd ~/mitlm